 NICE Future at the Sustainable Nuclear Energy Technology Platform (SNETP): Forum 2021

 This forum is the annual conference of the biggest European nuclear stakeholders and will take place online from February 2-4, 2021.
-Dr. Shannon Bragg-Sitton will join a discussion on hybrid/integrated energy systems and related technologies (including a discussion of the NICE Future initiative).
-The meeting is open to the public with registration.
-Register at SNETP Forum 2021.
+Dr. Shannon Bragg-Sitton joined a discussion on hybrid/integrated energy systems and related technologies (including a discussion of the NICE Future initiative).

 Dr. Jill Engel-Cox participates in the 7th Annual Innovation for Cool Earth Forum (ICEF)